radzionc/increaser/prompts/context.md

 Users can "stop" a habit, which will make it "inactive" and clear all tracked data.
 They can "start" a habit again, making it "active" so tracking can resume.

+Users can write a simple plan for each habit, displayed in the habit modal.
+It should be a short sentence or two explaining how they plan to achieve and maintain the habit, specifying when exactly they will do it during the day.

 At the top of the "Track" sub-page, there’s also a "Reset habits" button that resets all habits, providing a fresh start by removing all tracked data and beginning from today.

 The "Explore" sub-page presents a list of suggested habits for a fulfilling life, categorized into health, relationships, and work, which users can add to their habits.